 Before using technology at CMU, you should familiarize yourself with a couple of important policies we have in place.
 Remember: We're all responsible for making sure that we're appropriately using technology and safeguarding access to our accounts.

 Wi-Fi access for all faculty, staff, and students.
 We also provide the option for guests on campus to register temporarily on our network.
-We generally recommend the "Cmich GOLD" network, with "cmich_open" as a backup option for older devices or those which do not support modern wireless security protocols.
+You can get online by connecting to the "CMICH" network.
+(Note that centers and remote locations may have alternate or additional wireless networks.)

 Software and printing

 Through various partnerships, CMU students have access to install software packages or access them online through the Virtual Lab.

 Microsoft Office.
 You can install the desktop version of Microsoft Office on up to five computers, and you can install the mobile apps on up to ten devices.